Ting Mobile Reviews 2021

-Ting Mobile is a cell service provider with a unique model – instead of prepaying or signing onto long-term contracts, Ting charges you only for the data you used each month.
-This means you either stand to save a lot of money, or pay even more than you do now –it all depends on your personal phone use.
+Ting Mobile is a cell service provider with a unique, affordable model.
+They offer several plans that particularly benefit low data users, all with LTE or 5G coverage and unlimited call and text.
+So you either stand to save a lot of money or pay even more than you do now, depending on your personal phone use.

 - No contracts or credit checks